IBM/dbb/Templates/Common-Backend-Scripts/README.md

 If the `publish` parameter defined in the pipelineBackend.config file is set to true, the script checks for the package input file that was automatically retrieved from wazideploy-generate.sh.

+If the optional `wdSharedEvidencesPath` setting is configured in `pipelineBackend.config`, a timestamped copy of the evidence file is stored centrally after a successful deployment.
+This is intended for use with IBM Developer for z/OS on VS Code MCP tooling to enable Wazi Deploy analytics.

 #### Invocation

 The `wazideploy-deploy.sh` script can be invoked as follows: